Neural Topic Model via Optimal Transport: Proposed Model

 where $\vec{z} = \text{softmax}(\theta(\tilde{\vec{x}}))$; $\matr{M}$ is parameterised by $\matr{G}$; $\phi(\vec{z}) \eqdef \text{softmax}((2 - \matr{M}) \vec{z})$; $\vec{x}$ and $\tilde{\vec{x}}$ are the word count vector and its normalisation, respectively; $\epsilon$ is the hyperparameter that controls the weight of the expected likelihood; $\alpha$ is the hyperparameter for the Sinkhorn distance.

 To compute the Sinkhorn distance, we leverage the Sinkhorn algorithm~\citep{cuturi2013sinkhorn}.
-Accordingly, we name our model \textbf{N}eural \textbf{S}inkhorn \textbf{T}opic \textbf{M}odel (NSTM), whose training algorithm is shown in Algorithm ~\ref{alg} of the appendix.
+Accordingly, we name our model \textbf{N}eural \textbf{S}inkhorn \textbf{T}opic \textbf{M}odel (NSTM), whose training algorithm is shown in Algorithm ~\ref{alg}.
 It is noteworthy that the Sinkhorn iterations can be implemented with the tensors of TensorFlow/PyTorch~\citep{patrini2020sinkhorn}.
 Therefore, the loss of Eq.~(\ref{eq-final-loss}) is differentiable in terms of $\theta$ and $\matr{G}$, which can be optimised jointly in one training iteration.
 After training the model, we can infer $\vec{z}$ by conducting a forward-pass of the encoder $\theta$ with the input $\tilde{\vec{x}}$.
+In practice, $\vec{x}$ can be normalised by other methods e.g., softmax or one can use TF-IDF as the input data of the encoder.